-Before you dive straight into configuring your system, you may want to get a feel for where to focus your efforts, and what specific features you might want to implement.
+Before you dive straight into configuring your system, you might want to get a feel for where to focus your efforts, and what specific features you’ll want to implement.

 Narrow your printer discovery scope

-As you kick your configuration off, your first administrator will need to install the edge node service to query the network for printers.
-By default, we’ll search far and wide for every printer we can find so that it’s as easy for you as possible.
+As the first administrator using PaperCut Hive or Pocket, you’ll need to install the System Client to query the network for printers.
+By default, PaperCut searches far and wide for every printer it can find, so that it’s as easy for you as possible.

-However, we offer an option to narrow down where the Edge Mesh is searching for your printers.
+However, we offer an option to narrow down where PaperCut Hive or PaperCut Pocket searches for your printers.
 If you already know where your printers are, you can save a little bit of time and reduce the chance of pulling in printers that you don’t care about by limiting the search scope.
-You can specify addresses for us to check, or you can provide an IP range that you want the Edge Mesh to stay within.
+You can specify addresses for PaperCut to check, or you can provide an IP range that you want the search to stay within.

 Decide how to invite your users

-Before you invite your users, it’s useful for you to outline the types of users that you have.
+Before you invite your users, it’s useful to outline the types of users that you have.
 Computers in any environment will generally fall into one of the following categories.

 Remote and mobile clients

-These users are going to be in and out of the office frequently - they frequently need to print to the office from home or a coffee shop.
-Since they won’t have contact with the printers in the office very consistently, these devices will be less useful as edge nodes.
-These users will probably either not have the ability to communicate with printers directly, or even if they can, you’d be replicating a job out to a remote location for little to no benefit.
+These users are going to be in and out of the office frequently, but still need to print to the office from home or a coffee shop.
+Since their devices won’t have contact with the printers in the office very consistently, you need a way to get their print jobs through to the printers regardless of if they’re at their desk or on the road.

 “Regular” users